Taiwan's Economy Surges on AI

 28 November 2025

-Taiwan's economic growth forecast for 2025 has been raised to 7.37%, marking the fastest expansion in 15 years.
-This surge is primarily driven by strong global demand for artificial intelligence (AI) technologies, which has significantly boosted the island's exports and investments.
-The robust demand for AI chips and technology has led to record export orders, potentially exceeding $700 billion for the year.
+Taiwan's 2025 economic growth forecast has been elevated to 7.37%, marking its most rapid expansion in 15 years.
+This acceleration is primarily attributed to robust global demand for artificial intelligence (AI) technologies, which has significantly increased the island's exports and investments.
+Record export orders, potentially exceeding $700 billion for the year, were driven by AI chip and technology demand, particularly from the United States for chips and servers, with many tech goods exempted from tariffs.
+The 2026 growth forecast was also revised upwards.

 Source:ft.com